Channel i News: History

-On 3 September 2001, the same day TV Works introduced a new schedule in order to recoup losses from the initial format, the news moved to 9:30pm and adopted a two-anchor format, presented by Arnold Gay and Michelle Quah; the former returned to SPH.
+On 3 September 2001, the same day TVWorks introduced a new schedule in order to recoup losses from the initial format, the news moved to 9:30pm (the same time as News 5 Tonight) and adopted a two-anchor format (still using the single-anchor format for weekend bulletins), presented by Arnold Gay and Michelle Quah; the former returned to SPH.
+The new format favoured scoops from SPH newspapers over wire reports; scoops were rarely seen on Singaporean TV news at the time.

 In order to increase its identity and ratings, SPH MediaWorks announced on 12 May 2003 that it would rebrand Straits Times TV News as Channel i News effective 19 May 2003.
 The new look was heavily visual in nature.
-Its journalist Deborah Ng in July fed the story of the surgical operation of Iranian twins Laleh and Ladan Bijani to US network CNN in July 2003.
-In order to clear more time to entertainment programming, the bulletin moved to 8:30pm on 3 November 2003.
+A few months later, in July, its journalist Deborah Ng gave the story of the surgical operation of Iranian twins Laleh and Ladan Bijani to US network CNN.
+In order to clear more time for entertainment programming, the bulletin moved to 8:30pm on 3 November 2003.
 On 4 December 2003, Channel i News was awarded "Best News Programme" at the 2003 Asian Television Awards.
 The award was given mainly because of its 2003 refresh.

 The final edition of Channel i News aired on 31 December 2004 at the usual time and was repeated at 1am, effectively becoming the last programme seen on the channel.
-The final segment consisted of a brief retrospective of the channel's news and current affairs programming followed by a farewell message from the channel's news team.
+The final segment consisted of a brief retrospective of the channel's news and current affairs programming, followed by a farewell message from the channel's news team.